rwilliams/jrubywiki/ImprovingJavaIntegrationPerformance.md

 As you can see, the Java call has significantly more overhead, even though the resulting work done is nearly identical in both cases.

-Now, we modify the benchmark according to the tips above:
+Now, we modify the benchmark according to the tips above and run with -Xji.objectProxyCache=false:

 ```
 class ByteList